Please click Display Images or Download Pictures to properly view this newswire

 Rapid migration rates have resulted in sprawling, semi-permanent, semi-formal settlements encircling the capital city in the areas known as "ger districts", named after the round, traditional felt tent -- the ger -- that migrants bring with them as housing.

-Migrants to the city embody cultural evolution at the intersection of urbanization, globalization, and traditional nomadic society.
+Migrants to the city embody a cultural evolution at the intersection of urbanization, globalization, and traditional nomadic society.

 Here outside the city, instead of overlooking endless steppe and sky, these gers are enclosed by 7-foot-tall rectangular fences, shut in on three sides by neighbors, and accessible only by a labyrinth of potholed dirt roads.